mreza0100/mamzi.net.github.io/pages/everything/spinoza-and-ethics.md

 height="400px"
 style="padding: 15px; cursor: pointer;"
 onclick="window.open('https://ethica.bc.edu/#/graph')" />

 </div>

-### Don't freak out!
+### Don't panic!

-This is the map of how his book is structured.
-It's a [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning), which is a method of reasoning from the general to the specific based on [logic](https://en.wikipedia.org/wiki/Logic).
+This is the map of how his book is structured, it's based on [deductive reasoning](https://en.wikipedia.org/wiki/Deductive_reasoning), which is a method of reasoning from the general to the specific based on [logic](https://en.wikipedia.org/wiki/Logic).
+That's exactly what defining things and proving them in a logical way.
-The way it works is that you set some definitions and axioms, and start concluding propositions and corollaries from them.
+The way it works is to set some definitions and axioms, and start concluding propositions and corollaries from them.

 #### Example of deductive reasoning